heykayla/my-writing/References/Git_Commands.md

 ### Commands to Create

+Use the commands in this section to create new files and directories.

 | Command | Definition                                                                                                       |
 | ------- | ---------------------------------------------------------------------------------------------------------------- |
 | `touch` | This command creates a new and empty file by entering `touch filename.extension`. (e.g., `touch hello_world.md`) |